cartant/rxjs-xyz/content/packages/rxjs-etc/index.md

 keywords: []
 ---

-A bunch of observables and operators for RxJS.
+A bunch of observables and operators for RxJS written and maintained by an RxJS core team member.

 [README.md](https://github.com/cartant/rxjs-etc/blob/master/README.md)